geekysrm/HPDFTask1/timeline/README.md

 ## Instructions for running the Twitter Timeline page:

 1. Clone the repository which includes 2 folders by running `git clone https://github.com/geekysrm/HPDFTask1.git` (if not already done)
-2. Go to `timeline` folder.
+2. cd into `timeline` folder.
 3. Run `npm install` from your terminal to install all dependencies.
 4. Run `npm start` from your terminal to start the server in development mode.
 5. Head to  http://localhost:3000 on your browser.